cjappl/radsan/RUST_RFC.md

 ## Additional functions marked `#[blocking]`

-There are presumably more functions we should mark blocking in the Rust standard library, but we propose starting small and giving it a try with `Mutex::lock`.
+There are presumably more functions we should mark blocking in the Rust standard library, but we propose starting small and giving it a try with `std::sync::Mutex::lock`.
 It is the hope that most of the libc interceptors will cover most other use cases and we can add them as necessary.

 ## The names of the attributes